frontenddogma/web-development-glossary/manuscript/a.md

 ADT
 : → Abstract Data Type

+Advanced Package Tool
+: A free software user interface that works with core libraries to handle the installation and removal of software on Debian, Ubuntu, and related Linux distributions.
+APT simplifies the process of managing software on Unix-like computer systems by automating the retrieval, configuration and installation of software packages.&nbsp;[†](#w-apt)

 Agile
 : An umbrella term for approaches to project management and software development under which self-organizing, cross-functional teams cooperate with customers and users to produce requirements and solutions.
 Agile advocates adaptive planning, evolutionary development, early delivery, continuous improvement, and encourages rapid and flexible response to change.&nbsp;[†](#w-agile)